amadejpapez/ApplSec/README.md

 * 💉 five parts of the system that got the most security fixes in the latest iOS update,
 * ⚠️ if there were any zero-day vulnerabilities fixed,
 * 🌐 how many security issues Apple fixed on their websites in the previous month,
-* 📊 when new iOS series starts in September, it tweets how many bugs Apple fixed in previous four iOS series,
+* 📊 when the new major iOS is released in September, it tweets how many bugs Apple fixed in previous four iOS series,
 * and if Apple updated or added any new entries to previous release notes!
 </b>
 <br>